 - Finished construction

-Elevation certificates should be turned into the Building Department when scheduling the pier / foundation inspection so that it can be reviewed by the Inspectors prior to the field inspection.
+Elevation certificates should be turned into the Building Department prior to scheduling the foundation (slab on grade) or clip and strap inspection (construction on pilings) inspections so that it can be reviewed prior to the field inspection.

-Development in the shaded X zone must have an elevation certificate prior to the pouring of the form.
-As of November 18, 2008, the City requires a 12-inch freeboard in unshaded X zones, and certified elevations are required with the plan set for proof that the structure and machinery will meet that elevation.
+Development in the regulatory flood zones and shaded X zone must submit an elevation certificate with all permit and plan submittals (Based on Construction Drawings).
+As of November 18, 2016, the City requires an 18-inch freeboard (1.5 Feet) in all regulatory flood zones and shaded X zones (use closest adjacent base flood elevation for Shaded X BFE), and certified elevations are required with the plan set for proof that the structure and machinery will meet elevation requirements.